madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 documentation](https://downloads.haskell.org/~ghc/8.8.1/docs/html/users_guide/glasgow_exts.html#overview-of-type-in-type).

 One might think existing flaws don't justify adding new ways to break a system.
-Ordinarily, that's right, but contradictions are are infectious.
+Ordinarily, that's right, but contradictions are infectious.
 As soon as there is a little crack, it is difficult to contain.
-So the marginal harm done by `Type :: Type`{.haskell} is less than expected.
+So the marginal harm done by `Type
+:: Type`{.haskell} is less than expected.

 There are such things as [_paraconsistent logics_](https://en.wikipedia.org/wiki/Paraconsistent_logic) that try to limit